OgelGames/minimap_radar/README.md

 ## Overview

-A simple mod that adds a single craftable item, that when placed in a player's inventory, enables the use of the radar mode of the minimap.
+A simple extension to Minetest Game's `map` mod, this mod adds a single craftable item, that when placed in a player's inventory, enables the use of the radar mode of the minimap.

 ![Overview Image](images/overview.png?raw=true "Overview Image")

+## Usage

+1. Craft (or give yourself) the Radar item (see crafting below).
+2. Place the Radar item anywhere in your inventory.
+3. Use the **Minimap** key to toggle the minimap on, and switch between modes.

+Note that the Radar item also enables the surface mode of the minimap, which means you don't need to carry a Mapping Kit in your inventory if you have a Radar item.

 ## Crafting

 The crafting recipe for the Radar item changes depending on which mods are installed:

-**Minetest Game only:**
+- Minetest Game only:

 ![Default Recipe](images/default_recipe.png?raw=true "Default Recipe")

-**With Moreores installed:**
+- With Moreores installed:

 ![Moreores Recipe](images/moreores_recipe.png?raw=true "Moreores Recipe")

-**With Technic installed:**
+- With Technic installed:

 ![Technic Recipe](images/technic_recipe.png?raw=true "Technic Recipe")